-With the latest updates requesting all customers wear face masks when using a number of local businesses and transport services, we’ve decided to teach you how to make your own at home.
+With the latest updates requesting all customers wear face coverings when entering shops and using transport services, we’ve decided to teach you how to make your own at home.

 You’ll need a piece of fabric, scissors, some elastic or hairbands, needle, cotton and a plate with the following measurements:

 For adults, roughly 10-11 inches.

 - Lay the plate facing down on your fabric and draw around the edge.